USRSE/usrse.github.io/pages/grants/grants-and-awards.md

 <details>
   <summary><b>Q: Can a travel grant be retroactive (i.e., used for a conference that has recently passed from before the review period?)</b></summary>
     A: No; applications must be for a future event.
 Applications are reviewed every quarter.
-See the <a href="https://us-rse.org/grants-and-awards/">website</a> for more details on upcoming deadlines.
+See above for more details on upcoming deadlines.
 </details>

 <details>